-The MSCI ESG rating methodology uses a rules-based methodology designed to measure a company's resilience to the long-term material ESG risks in its sector.
-It is based on non-financial ESG criteria that focus on the intersecting of a company's core business with the issues specific to its sector that may generate significant risks and opportunities for the company.
-The key ESG issues are weighted according to the impact and time frame of the risk or opportunity.
-ESG criteria include, but are not limited to, water stress, carbon emissions, personnel management or business ethics.
+d.
+Within the Eligible Universe, companies are classified according to their ESG score and their ESG trend (annual improvement or downgrading of their ESG score).
+The MSCI ESG rating methodology is based on rules designed to measure companies' resilience to the long-term material ESG risks in their sector.
+It is based on non-financial key ESG issues, focused on the friction that may exist between a company's core business and the issues specific to its sector of activity that may generate significant risks and opportunities.
+The key ESG issues are weighted according to their impact and the time frame of the risk or opportunity.
+Examples may include issues relating to water stress, carbon emissions, workforce management or business ethics.